 Oh, if you’re looking for something to match with this, we’ll throw the link up for the MSI GK50LP gaming keyboard that we just reviewed, feel free to check that link and c’mon back for the rest of this review when you’re done.

 MSI Clutch GM30 has decent grip

 The MSI Clutch GM30’s gunmetal grey top matte finish has decent grip, also matching other components on offer in MSI’s lineup.
 Measuring 128 millimeters long by 62 wide and 35 mils high, this mouse is a little longer which fits medium to larger hands well, a low profile design which fits into the bottom of the palm.

 The main buttons are OMRON switches with over 20 million click lifespan,/ and the sensor is a PixArt PAW-3327 optical type, with 6200 DPI precision, 1000 hertz poll rate.
 The 3327 handles 220 IPS or Inches per second, over 5.5 meters a second, and up to 30G, as in G-force.
 During testing we found the lift-off distance is roughly 3 to 4 millimeters from the pad until it loses tracking, and it’s Perfect Control Speed is high enough that we couldn’t hit the MSI Clutch GM30’s limit to make it spin-out in game, that’s very good.

-All 6 buttons are machined well
+All 6 buttons machined well on the MSI Clutch GM30